blbadger/blbadger.github.io/neural-networks.md

 We follow a test/train split on this page: the model is trained on ~80% of the sample data and then tested on the remaining 20%, which allows us to estimate the model accuracy using data not exposed to the model during training.
 For reference, using a blinded approach by eye I classify 93 % of images correctly for certain dataset, which we can call 'Snap29' after the gene name of the protein that is depleted in the cells of half the dataset (termed 'Snap29') along with cells that do not have the protein depleted ('Control').
 There is a fairly consistent pattern in these images that differentiates 'Control' from 'Snap29' images: depletion leads to the formation of aggregates of fluorescent protein in 'Snap29' cells.

-The network shown above averaged ~96 % binary accuracy (over a dozen training runs) for this dataset.
+The network shown above averaged >90 % binary accuracy (over a dozen training runs) for this dataset.
 We can see these test images along with their predicted classification ('Control' or 'Snap29'), the confidence the trained network ascribes to each prediction, and the correct or incorrect predictions labelled green or red, respectively.
 The confidence of assignment is the same as the activation of the neuron in the final layer representing each possibility.

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_1.png)

 Let's see what happens when the network is applied to an image set without a clear difference between the 'Control' and experimental group (this time 'Snf7', named  after the protein depleted from these cells in this instance).
 After being blinded to the true classification labels, I correctly classified 71 % of images of this dataset.
-This is better than chance (50 % classification accuracy being that this is a balanced binary dataset) but much worse than for the Snap29 dataset.
-Can the neural network do better?

-It cannot: the average training run results in 62 % classification accuracy, and the maximum accuracy achieved was 66 %, both slightly lower than my manual classification accuracy.
+This is better than chance (50 % classification accuracy being that this is a balanced binary dataset) and how does the network compare?
+The average training run results in 62 % classification accuracy.
 We can see the results of one particular training run: the network confidently predicts the classification of nearly all images, but despite this confidence it is incorrect for many.

 ![snf7 test accuracy]({{https://blbadger.github.io}}/neural_networks/nn_images_2.png)

 Each time a network is trained, there is variability in how effective the training is even with the same datasets as inputs.
-Because of this, it is helpful to observe a network's performance over many training runs (each run starting with a naive network and ending with a trained one)  The statistical language R (with ggplot) can be used to make a box plot of the test accuracies achieved over many training runs for these datasets, once this data has been saved as text file.
-Here I use a csv file in the directory shown to compare the test accuracies of Snap29 compared to Snf7 datasets
+Because of this, it is helpful to observe a network's performance over many training runs (each run starting with a naive network and ending with a trained one)  The statistical language R (with ggplot) can be used to summarize data distributions, and here we compare the test accuracies of networks trained on the two datasets.

 ```R
 # R